keitaroinc/ckanext-ap11theme/README.rst

 Configuration
 -------------

-The Eurovoc plugin doesn't automatically change CKAN templates or add a Eurovoc category field to your dataset schema.
+The ap11theme plugin doesn't automatically change CKAN templates or add a dcat ap11 theme category field to your dataset schema.

-If you want to add eurovoc category values to your schema, you will need to modify the dataset schema in your own extension and add form widgets to the appropriate templates.
+If you want to add dcat ap11 theme category values to your schema, you will need to modify the dataset schema in your own extension and add form widgets to the appropriate templates.

-You can use the example templates in ``eurovoc/templates/package/snippets`` to add a form field for creating or editing Eurovoc category values in a dataset.
+You can use the example templates in ``ap11theme/templates/package/snippets`` to add a form field for creating or editing dcat ap11 theme category values in a dataset.

-If you aren't adding your own extension, or you aren't modifying the dataset schema, you can add the optional ``eurovoc_dataset`` plugin to ``ckan.plugins`` to integrate the Eurovoc category field into your schema and templates.
+If you aren't adding your own extension, or you aren't modifying the dataset schema, you can add the optional ``ap11theme_dataset`` plugin to ``ckan.plugins`` to integrate the dcat ap11 theme category field into your schema and templates.

-If you are defining your own Eurovoc category field name, ensure you have set it as the value for ``ckanext.eurovoc.category_field_name``, as mentioned below.
+If you are defining your own dcat ap11 theme category field name, ensure you have set it as the value for ``ckanext.ap11theme.category_field_name``, as mentioned below.

-ckanext.eurovoc.categories
+ckanext.ap11theme.categories
 ++++++++++++++++++++++++++

-The display language for Eurovoc category labels and additional solr search terms are defined in category configuration files.
-These should be placed in ``eurovoc/categories/categories_*.json``, where '*' is the two-letter country code for the language used.
+The display language for dcat ap11 theme category labels and additional solr search terms are defined in category configuration files.
+These should be placed in ``ap11theme/categories/categories_*.json``, where '*' is the two-letter country code for the language used.

 The category config file to be used is defined in ckan config::

-    ckanext.eurovoc.categories = categories_se.json  # sweden
+    ckanext.ap11theme.categories = categories_se.json  # sweden

 If no categories file is defined, ``categories_en.json`` is used.